Elementary & Early Childhood

 Professional Education Semester (Student Teaching)

-During the Professional Education Semester, early childhood and elementary majors are required to student teach for 14 weeks, earning 12 semester credit hours.
-Elementary majors with a special education area of concentration/minor will be assigned two additional hours of student teaching.
+During the Professional Education Semester, early childhood and elementary majors are required to student teach for 14 weeks, as well as participating in Student Teaching Professional Seminar (ECEL 4150), for 12 semester credit hours earned.
+Elementary majors with a special education area of concentration/minor will be assigned two additional credit hours of student teaching.
 Attendance at all professional education semester activities is required.
 Any exceptions must be approved by the Director of Clinical Services and Certification.

 Certification and Student Teaching